Synergy Rx logo

 8.3/10

 Synergy Rx offers both semaglutide and tirzepatide — the two GLP-1 molecules with the strongest published weight-loss trial outcomes.
-FDA-approved brand options are available alongside compounded versions.
+An oral/needle-free option is offered for patients who avoid injections.

 User Experience15%